 What’s the point?
 If you’re not exercising now, and you begin to exercise, any amount of exercise is going to produce a positive benefit.
 The point is to avoid the trap of thinking that if you can’t exercise for some minimum number of minutes per day, that you shouldn’t exercise at all.
 You will see benefits even five or 10 minutes of moving around.

 It’s important to realize that while you will see benefits, it does take time.
 You’ll find that you get fitter and healthier with any exercise you do.
 Any exercise program that promises results in a short period of time such as “the six week weight loss miracle” is either lying or not worth it.

 The fact is, exercising is a lifestyle decision.
 Make the decision to make exercise a part of your daily lifestyle, and you will see benefits in time.

 So again, it’s important to do what you enjoy.
 That could be walking, bicycling, hiking, surfing, kayaking, swimming, getting involved in the regular sport like playing basketball at the gym with some friends, whatever works for you.

 And one other thing.
 The audience I’m talking to is getting older.
 It’s important to allow your body to adapt to anything new slowly.
 Your body needs to adapt to exercising, and if you overdo it you can injure yourself, or worse yet, lose interest.
 In either case, that works against your best interest.
-So take it slowly, progress gradually, and small steps, allow your body to adapt to it, and you’ll stay injury free and see great long-term results.
+So take it slowly, progress gradually, take small steps, allow your body to adapt to it, and you’ll stay injury free and see great long-term results.
 And don’t get discouraged if you don’t get instant results!

 Common Beginner Questions About Exercise